codex-storage/codex-research/design/marketplace.md

 and if they do they are expected to keep to their part of the deal lest they lose their collateral.

-The first hosts that download the content and provide initial storage proofs are awarded slots in the request.
+The first hosts that provide collateral are awarded slots in the request.
 This removes the explicit request start (and its associated timeout behavior) that was required in the old design.
-It also adds an incentive to quickly start storing the content while slots are available in the request.
+It also adds an incentive to quickly start storing the content so that rewards can be accrued.

 While the old design required separate negotiations per host, this design ensures that either the single request starts with all hosts, or is cancelled.